Let me make it clear more info on Do they assist you whenever you really need it?

 Gaslighting is a type of psychological punishment where some body attempts to allow you to question your personal judgment.
 HereвЂ™s an illustration:

-One day, Abby is using her boyfriendвЂ™s laptop computer.
+One day, Abby blog link is using her boyfriendвЂ™s laptop computer.
 She views some flirtatious messages between her boyfriend and her friend Sophie.
 Abby concerns they might be secretly seeing one another.

 She confronts Sophie.
 Sophie denies that she has been flirting with AbbyвЂ™s boyfriend.
 She informs Abby, вЂњHow would you hink iвЂ™d do possibly that for you?
 You realize IвЂ™m your closest friend!вЂќ